-Icon classes are conducted on TUESDAYS through Victorian school terms and places are limited.
+Icon classes are conducted on Monday through Victorian school terms and places are limited.

 If you miss a class or the whole term, you can make up one session only.
 The fee is paid in advance and is non refundable.